juamarCas/Figures/README.md

 # Figures

-This application is part Of Timba Game's technical interview test. <br/>
+This application is part of Timba Game's technical interview test. <br/>

 Figures take some parameter from a text file and depending on what the user wrote, it will show a figure with a color and animation.<br/>